wurthless-elektroniks/smc360/docs/flash.md

 - 0x02 reads the page in the address register to the internal buffer
 - 0x00 reads four bytes at the given address from the internal buffer to the data register

-It is also possible to launch NAND-to-SDRAM DMAs from this mode, but the SFCX registers used to start the DMA must be programmed via GPU JTAG, and those registers must be set before hwinit runs, as hwinit will disable the GPU's JTAG port.
+It is also possible to launch NAND-to-SDRAM DMAs from the SMC, but the SFCX registers used to start the DMA must be programmed via GPU JTAG, and those registers must be set before hwinit runs, as hwinit will disable the GPU's JTAG port.
 (This is actually how the JTAG SMC works.)